 Abstract.
 We compare the use of two Markovian models, HMMs and IOHMMs, to discriminate between three mental tasks for brain computer interface systems using an asynchronous protocol.
-We show that the discriminant properties of IOHMMs give superior classification performance but that, probably due to the lack of prior knowledge in the design of an appropriate topology, none of these models are able to use temporal information adequately.
+We show that IOHMMs outperform HMMs but that, probably due to the lack of any prior information on the state dynamics, no practical advantage in the use of these models over their static counterparts is obtained.